couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 4. Download the framework from [here](http://packages.couchbase.com/releases/couchbase-lite/ios/1.0.3.1/couchbase-lite-ios-community_1.0.3.1.zip), upzip, and copy CouchbaseLite.framework to the Frameworks folder.

-5. Start sync-gateway by running the following command (Later on you could stop the sycn-gateway by running sg.sh script with either `stop` or `clean` option).
+5. Start sync-gateway by running the following command (Later on you could stop the sync-gateway by running sg.sh script with either `stop` or `clean` option).
  ```
  $ ./script/sg.sh start
  ```